DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 * **[NumPy](http://www.numpy.org/).**  Tools for numerical computing.
 In Excel, where the basic unit is a cell, a single number.
 In NumPy the basic unit is a vector (a column) or matrix (a table or worksheet).
 We won't see much of NumPy here -- maybe a little -- but it's the foundation for Pandas, which we'll use constantly.

 All of these packages come with the [Anaconda distribution](http://docs.continuum.io/anaconda/pkg-docs.html), which means we already have them installed and ready to use.

+Pandas is Python's data management package and an essential part of data work in Python.
+The authors [describe it](http://pandas.pydata.org/) as "an open source library for high-performance, easy-to-use data structures and data analysis tools in Python."
+That's a mouthful.
+Suffice it to say that we can do pretty much everything in Pandas that we can do in Excel -- and more.
+We can compute sums of rows and columns, generate new rows or columns, compute pivot tables, and lots of other things.
+And we can do all this on much larger files than Excel can handle.

+We'll come back to all of these things later in the course, but our immediate focus is data input.

 <!--
 Here are some others you might run across: